laixintao/tmux-demo/PITCHME.md

 # Pair Programming

 1. User1 Create a session
-2. User2 Join the session
+2. User2 Join the session(not create a new one)
 3. Enjoy!
 3. Free to kill your session!